acend/kubernetes-basics-training/content/en/docs/04/_index.md

 ## Task {{% param sectionnumber %}}.4: Clean up

-As a last step, clean up the remaining resources so that we have a clean namespace to continue.
+As the last step, clean up the remaining resources so that we have a clean namespace to continue.

 Delete the Deployment: